White Pines, California

 White Pines is an unincorporated community in Calaveras County, California.
 It lies at an elevation of 3907 feet (1191 m).
+White Pines was the site of a lumber mill completed in 1940.
+The White Pines mill closed due to exhaustion of the local timber in 1962.
+White Pines Lake was constructed in 1970, after which time White Pines became a recreational community.

-In the 1940s, White Pines was a lumber camp.
-A post office operated here from 1940 to 1975.
+A post office operated in White Pines from 1940 to 1975.